NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     each camera pair (:numref:`ba_error_propagation`).

 --horizontal-stddev <double (default: 0.0)>
-    If positive, propagate this horizontal ground plane stddev through triangulation for all cameras.
+    If positive, propagate this stddev of horizontal ground plane camera uncertainty through triangulation for all cameras.
 To be used with ``--propagate-errors``.

 --threads <integer (default: 0)>
     Set the number threads to use.
 0 means use the default defined